 The family table!

 And then ... okay, she told me to lie down in Corrie’s old bed.
 I am not making any of this up.
 I don’t know why she said to me that was okay of all places.
 I mean, it isn't holy or anything, but, it just felt special and sweet and undeserved.
-I fell asleep for a brief nap staring at the big hole that is now in that hidden wall in order to see to that hiding place that saved many lives so many years before me.
+I fell asleep for a brief nap staring at the big hole that is now in that hidden wall in order to see to that hiding place that saved a good number of lives so many years before me.
 And this memory brings me to the next verse to remember in order to find a place to hide when life seems hopeless:

 "The Father is with me.
 I’ve told you all this so that trusting me, you will be unshakable and assured, deeply at peace.
 In this godless world you will continue to experience difficulties.
 But take heart!
 I’ve conquered the world."